Cooking oil is one of the most useful ingredients in your kitchen. It can be used for everything from deep frying to sauteing and even baking.

 3. Compost it

 Composting is a great way to recycle food scraps and other organic waste materials like eggshells and banana peels.
-You can add it to your compost bin along with other greasy foods like bacon grease or chicken fat (in very minimal amounts!).
+Add it to your compost bin and other greasy foods like bacon grease or chicken fat (in minimal amounts!).
 The heat generated by composting will turn the grease into liquid again as it decomposes, which makes it easier for plants to absorb nutrients from this waste product instead of ending up in our waterways where it contributes to algae blooms in lakes and rivers (which are harmful to wildlife).

 4. Make soap with it